Golden syrup, where have you been all my life?

 I used my golden syrup in this mini treacle tart recipe and am now eyeing a golden syrup pudding recipe, golden syrup cake…all things golden syrup. 🙂

 I have to share this with you!
-This ebook is only $1.99 and gives you all kinds of sweet (and savory!) recipes for biscuits (cookies), traybakes, puddings, tarts, cakes, and other breakfast, brunch, and teatime favorite.
+This inexpensive ebook gives you all kinds of sweet (and savory!) recipes for biscuits (cookies), traybakes, puddings, tarts, cakes, and other breakfast, brunch, and teatime favorite.
 Plus helpful baking tips and suggestions.
 You’ll find endless ways to enjoy your homemade golden syrup!

 How perfect of a holiday, birthday or shower gift would this be with a jar of golden syrup, whether homemade or Lyle’s original?